Challenge level: 4 out of 5

 Porters will carry your luggage, food and water so you will only need to carry a small day pack containing essential accessories and equipment.

 Yes of course!
 If you wish to extend your stay you will need to come out of our group flights (and of course we would deduct the cost from your balance).

-In addition to paying your registration fee you will need to budget for your airport taxes and the fuel surcharge (approx. £350 but subject to change), personal travel insurance, visa, gratuities, optional tours and personal expenses.
+In addition to paying your registration fee you will need to budget for your airport taxes and the fuel surcharge (should be no more than £150 and subject to change), personal travel insurance, visa, gratuities, optional tours and personal expenses.

 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.
 Dream Challenges has a recommended policy, which we will send you the details of.
 You can however take out your own insurance providing it covers you for a charity trek in Italy.
 Each participant needs to organise their own tourist visa if needed.
 Currently, UK citizens don't require a visa to enter Italy.
 If this changes, we will let you know and provide you with all the information you need.